 When building an iOS app from Visual Studio, it simply invokes the remote build agent on your Mac to (try to) build and (attempt to) deploy the app on your iOS device.

 MacOS, Xcode and iOS itself get updated at an overwhelming rate, and every new release introduces issues that render your Cordova CLI and cordova-ios versions potentially obsolete.
 As you can see from the Apache Cordova blog, every single cordova-ios release addresses Xcode related issues.

 Visual Studio is not updated often enough, not to mention the Tools for Apache Cordova or the Cordova toolset, these are stuck in Cordova CLI 6.3.1 for example.
 In fact you might need to wait several years for Microsoft to release an updated Cordova CLI tools for Visual Studio.

-From my experience, the newest Cordova CLI version to use with Visual Studio 2015 or 2017 is CLI 7.1.0 with cordova-android 6.3.0.
-Starting with cordova-android 6.4.0, internal paths have changed and Visual Studio is unable to even deploy your Android apps to device or emulator.
+From my experience, the newest Cordova CLI version to use with Visual Studio 2015 or 2017 is Cordova 7.1.0 with [email protected].
+Starting with cordova-android 6.4.0, internal paths have changed and Visual Studio is unable to deploy your Android apps to device or emulator.